grotesquerie/Gloom/README.md

 Im a minor, i have very very low energy and enthusiasm at times

 unless youre my friend.
 I have ADHD and PTSD symptons.
+Insta is @ersuiyance !feel free to follow and dm ^^